ICS3U-Gallo/cpt-ethan-wang/README.md

-# Infinity Dodge
+# Infinity Shoot

-Dodge the enemy balls by moving your black ball with the arrow keys
+Shoot the red enemy balls with your yellow bullets firing from the player black ball.
+Once the enemy ball crosses a certain point, you lose.
+Try to get the highest score possible before you are overwhelmed.